drewww/prism/docs/source/making-a-roguelike/part9.rst

 Creating continuity
 ===================

-In this chapter we'll create a Game object and put it into a GAME global that will track the overall state of the game.
-This includes managing an RNG we'll use to seed the levelgen and each of levels, and tracking the depth of the dungeon the player is currently in.
+In this chapter, we'll create a Game object and store it in a global called GAME to track the overall state of the game.
+This includes managing a random number generator (RNG) that we'll use to seed level generation, as well as keeping track of the dungeon depth the player is currently exploring.

 Getting the message
 -------------------

-First we're going to update our Descend message to include the actor that's descending in it.
+First, let's update our ``Descend`` message to include the actor that's descending.

 .. code:: lua